Smartphone Projector Calculator

 - A blank wall as a projection screen (preferably white).

 You can usually find these materials lying around your home right now.
-If in case you don't have a magnifying glass yet, you can get one cheaply for as low as $3 per piece online compared to getting an actual $100 portable projector! 😃 It's amazing how some simple materials and a little physics can save you a lot of money!
+If you don't have a magnifying glass yet, you can get one cheaply for as low as $3 per piece online compared to getting an actual $100 portable projector! 😃 It's amazing how some simple materials and a little physics can save you a lot of money!

 Are you ready to start building?
 Let's now see how to turn your smartphone into a projector!